-This section includes resources for children with cancer and their families, including organizations, websites, and camps and retreats.
+This section includes resources for children with cancer and their families, including organizations and websites.
+Find more resources for children with cancer.

 American Childhood Cancer Organization is an organization designed to educate and support children with cancer and their families.

 Bear Necessities Pediatric Cancer Foundation is a national organization whose mission is to eliminate pediatric cancer and provide hope and support to those who are touched by it.

 Children and Clinical Studies from the National Institutes of Health (NIH) helps parents and their children understand clinical research.

 Children's Brain Tumor Foundation provides information on the treatment, quality of life, and the long-term outlook for children with brain and spinal cord tumors through research, support, education, and advocacy to families and survivors.

 Children's Neuroblastoma Cancer Foundation provides educational resources for families of children with neuroblastoma and organizes an annual educational conference for parents and children to connect with other families and top medical experts.